briansimiyuj/doctor-appointment-app/README.md

     #### Document Upload Area Component

     1. Create a component for the Document Upload Area and mount it on the Document Tab component when showUploadArea is true
+    2. Create a component for browse files button and mount it on the Document Upload Area component
+      a.
+Attach the following event listeners to i .
+The parent div: onDrragover will call `handleDragOver`, onDrop will call `handleDrop`, onClick will call `handleBrowseClick` from file select hook ii.
+The browser button: onClick will call `handleBrowseClick` from file select hook

+      b.
+Create an input element of type file in the browse files button and attach the `handleFileSelect` function from the file select hook to the onChange event listener

+    2. Display supported file types and maximum file size
+    3.

 ### Settings Context